 Learn about EAAT

-Equine-facilitated psychotherapy (EFP) and equine-facilitated learning (EFL) are experiential forms of psychotherapy and learning that involve equines.
-These are fast-growing disciplines in the equine industry.
-PATH Intl. provides standards of professionalism and safety for people working in those disciplines.
+Equine-facilitated psychotherapy (EFP) is an experiential form of psychotherapy that involves equines.
+PATH Intl. provides standards of professionalism and safety for people working in EFP.

-The equine is a critically important partner in the work of both EFP and EFL.
+The equine is a critically important partner in the work of EFP.
 The equine’s prey nature and intense sensitivity to subtle changes in their environment make them perfect partners for professionals who teach a wide range of life and coping skills.

 The concept that horses might be helpful or healing to people struggling with mental health issues is based on the idea that horses (as domesticated prey animals) are extremely sensitive to changes in the human being (as a predatory creature).
 Due to their sensitivity, horses react and respond to people differently based upon the person's emotional state.
 Since we know that emotional states in human beings also impact our physiology, it only makes sense that horses can smell or sense (using their vomeronasal organ) those changes.
 The horse acts as a large biofeedback machine, providing the client and the therapist with information regarding the client's moods and changes within those moods.
 If a client arrives anxious the horse will act and respond one way.
 If the client is able to reduce his or her anxiety, the horse's behaviors will also change.
 This provides a plethora of information and skill building opportunities for both the client and the therapist.

-PATH Intl. members in the EFP and EFL fields have access to a broad range of resources, including:
+PATH Intl.
+Members in the EFP field have access to a broad range of resources, including:

-• Training specific to the mental health and learning fields
+• Training specific to the mental health field

 • Opportunities for internships and mentoring